janisaiad/HFT/README.md

 # High-Frequency Trading Research Project

-This repository contains research work on High-Frequency Trading (HFT) under the supervision of professors Mathieu Rosenbaum and Charles-Albert Lehalle.
+This repository contains research work on High-Frequency Trading (HFT) under the supervision of professors Mathieu Rosenbaum and Charles-Albert Lehalle for reports.
 The project focuses on analyzing market microstructure and developing trading strategies using high-frequency data.

 ## Project Structure